 The Convention provides a comprehensive international response to the suffering caused by the use of cluster munitions and their remnants, to prevent the proliferation and future use of these weapons.

 The Convention was opened for signature in Oslo on 3 December 2008 and entered into force on 1 August 2010.
+To date, 112 States are parties to the Convention.

-Responsibilities entrusted to the Secretary-General of the United Nations:
+Responsibilities entrusted to the Secretary-General of the United Nations

 Under the terms of the Convention, a number of responsibilities have been entrusted to the Secretary-General of the United Nations, including: